shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/Lynda.com.rst

 Setup Lynda.com as SAML Service Provider
 ------------------------------------------------------------------------------------------------------------

-Refer to Lynda.com documentation to set it up SAML Service Provider.
+Refer to Lynda.com documentation to set it up as SAML Service Provider.

 Test the Configuration
 ----------------------